Ankan226/BACKEND/README.md

  ***🌍 AbroadEduIndia – Backend Server***

-AbroadEduIndia is a backend server built using *Node.js, **Express.js, and **MongoDB* to support a platform that helps students explore and filter colleges abroad.
-This project follows the *MVC architecture* and includes user authentication, college filtering, and Cloudinary-based logo management.
+AbroadEduIndia is a backend server built using **Node.js**, **Express.js**, and **MongoDB** to support a platform that helps students explore and filter colleges abroad.
+This project follows the **MVC architecture** and includes user authentication, college filtering, and Cloudinary-based logo management.

 ---